Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: The Star's Response to Repeating Partial Disruptions

-Definitions of $R_*$ and $\bar\rho$ become tricky with the existence of the extended, thin envelope bound to the star.
+Definitions of $R_*$ and $\bar\rho$ become tricky with the existence of the extended thin envelope bound to the star.
 We find that at the end of relaxation phase, the density at the original surface $R=1.03\,\Rsun$ is $\approx 10^{-4}$--$10^{-3}$\,$\Msun$), which we define as bound material ($E_*<0$) outside $R_*$ ($\rho<10^{-3}\,\mathrm{g\,cm^{-3}}$).
-In all three models, as the star is continuously tidally heated, $\xJLS$ increases over time, and the star gets progressively more vulnerable to disruption with $\Delta M$ going up roughly exponentially.
-On the right panel of Figure~\ref{fig:deltaM} we over-plot targets in the Stellar Tidal Disruption Events with Abundances and Realistic Structures (STARS) library from MESA main-sequence models of a wide range of stellar masses, ages, and orbital parameters \citep{Law-Smith2020}.
-Despite some chaos due to tidal modes excited in previous passages that have not been fully damped, our results still agree well with the trace of the STARS main-sequence stars.
-This confirms that $\rhocrhobar$ is an ideal summary quantity in evaluating the $\Delta M/M_*$, regardless of the star's mass loss and/or tidal interaction history.

-In Figure~\ref{fig:mesa} we show the evolution of $\xJLS$ as the star loses mass in our hydrodynamic simulations and in the MESA model which only takes into account adiabatic mass loss.
-On the left panels we show the adiabatic evolution of $R_*$, $\rho_\mathrm{c}$, and $\bar\rho$ of the sun-like star. $R_*$ shrinks as the star is adiabatically stripped and $\rhocrhobar$ drops over time, consistent with analytical results \citep[e.g.,][]{Hjellming_1987, Dai_2013}.
-The net effect is a decreasing $\xJLS$, meaning that while the star is getting less concentrated, its tidal radius shrinks even more rapidly.
-When $\xJLS$ drops below $\approx$0.75, the star is effectively detached from the SMBH and the mass loss is ceased.
-This trend is opposite to what we find in hydrodynamic simulations, suggesting that tides play an critical role in injecting energy and reshaping the density structure of the star.

-In Section~\ref{sec:tidal_dis} we suggest that the number of orbits before a star reaches $R_{\Delta L}$ is chaotic, and dramatically underestimated in our simulations (indicated as dashed lines in Figure~\ref{fig:deltaM}).
-For our $\binit=0.5$ and 0.6 models, $R_*$ exceeds $R_{\Delta L}$ in 3 and 1 orbit(s).
-The number of actual orbits can be roughly estimated under an energy consideration.
-The mass loss when the star reaches $R_{\Delta L}$ is still minimal ($\lesssim$1\%).
-Neglecting order unity coefficients, the increase in the total energy is
+In all three models, as the star is continuously tidally heated, $\xJLS$ increases over time, and the star gets progressively more vulnerable to disruption, with $\Delta M$ going up roughly exponentially. {Stars on orbits of a larger $\binit$ would undergo a more rapid increase in $\Delta$M over multiple orbits.
+On average, $\Delta M$ increases by a factor of $\sim 10^3$ and $\approx 10^2\,\Rsun$ from the surviving star before $\md M/\md E$ settles down, are not modeled.
+We thus cannot produce $\dot M$ directly from our simulations.
+Nevertheless, it has been shown that similar to $\Delta M/M_*$, the normalized mass fallback rate at peak $\dot M_\mathrm{peak}/M_*$ is also strongly correlated with $\xJLS$ for main-sequence stars \citep{Law-Smith2020}.
+We therefore expect the same relation should apply for strongly perturbed stars.
+As an illustration of last few flares as the star approaches the full disruption, in Figure~\ref{fig:fallback} we show the corresponding mass fallback curves from $\le$three nearest neighbors in the $\log(\Delta M/M_*)$ - $\xJLS$ space from the STARS library for each of our passages.
+For neighbors, we allow deviations in $\log(\Delta M/M)$ and $\xJLS$ of no more than 0.15 and 0.02, respectively.
+We expect the $\dot M/M_*$ of these objects adjacent to the tidally reshaped star in the phase space to appear similar themselves and mimic the actual mass fallback curve.
+Simulations with low $\beta$ are rare in the STARS library, and the $\binit=0.5$ models do not have sufficiently nearby neighbors in phase space.
+We thus do not present them in the plot.